Fisheries Officer Career - Victoria

 - Security screening - including National Police Check, completion of Victorian Public Service declaration of private interests form and statutory declaration.

 The following qualifications are also desirable:

-- Tertiary qualification in a relevant field including; natural resource management, fisheries, criminal justice/criminology, or law.
+- Tertiary qualification in a relevant field including but not limited to; natural resource management, science, fisheries, criminal justice/criminology, or law .

-- Scuba diving or snorkeling certificate or experience.
+- Scuba diving or snorkelling certificate or experience.